Think in the morning; act in the noon; eat in the evening; sleep in the night. – William Blake

 What to do During the Day

-The actions discussed within this section should be undertaken throughout your day.
+The actions discussed in this section should be undertaken throughout your day.
 Consistently and persistently partaking in these activities can help improve sleeping patterns while promoting deeper and a more restful night’s sleep.

 Because of all this talk about skin cancer, people are now starting to avoid sun exposure altogether, not realizing that sun exposure is essential for our ongoing health and well-being.
 By exposing yourself to the sun for up to two hours per day will help regulate your body’s natural biological clock which will improve your sleeping patterns.
 However, make sure that you always wear protective sunscreen and you avoid sunburn at all costs.

-Writing out your thoughts about your sleeping habits, patterns, goals and routine helps some people to proactively gain control and effectively manage their sleep.
+Writing out your thoughts about your sleeping habits, patterns, goals, and routine help some people to proactively gain control and effectively manage their sleep.

 Throughout our day we tend to experience natural rises and falls in our energy levels.
 During the falls it can be quite satisfying to take a short power nap of no more than 20 to 25 minutes.
 This will increase your energy levels and help you catch up on lost sleep.